A restored camp axe will be as good as

 The eye should be larger at the top than at the bottom so that the handle can be properly secured to the head.
 Axes made with more similar eye dimensions will repeatedly loosen.

 Thicker bits and cheeks are best suited for splitting wood while thinner heads are best suited for cutting trees and limbs.
 Cheap hatchets, made with lower quality steel, have thicker bits that split firewood reasonably well but are poorly suited for other common camp chores.
 Some people try to “re-profile” these bits but thin bits made from poor quality steel will chip or dull easily.
 It is best to buy a good brand name axe head made with good steel with moderately thin bits.

 Many old American made axes had a concave curvature along the centerline and a pronounced convex curvature across the center line.
 This elevated centerline geometry reportedly was designed to keep axes from sticking in wood but I prefer a flat ground head because it facilitates splitting small pieces of firewood into kindling and carves well.

 Steel and composite shafted axes are very durable but most axe enthusiasts, including me, find wooden handled axes to be more comfortable to use.
 Axe enthusiasts have used a variety of exotic woods to make their handles, but modern tent campers should stick to hickory or ash.
 Hickory and ash handles are very strong and comfortable to use.
+As a result, you can split more wood before your hand and arm tires.
 Replacement handles made by Beaver Tooth, House, and Link can be purchased on the internet and from a few hardware stores.